Terse by default

 Toolset tiers are part of the same idea

 icuvisor also keeps the default tool catalog small.
-The core tier covers daily-use tools, while full adds advanced or heavier workflows.
-This helps the AI client pick the right tool and reduces per-conversation tool-description load.
+The core tier covers daily-use tools, compact narrows the catalog further for smaller/local models, and full adds advanced or heavier workflows.
+This helps the AI client pick the right tool and reduces per-conversation tool-description load without hiding data permanently.

 The goal